UdeS-CoBIUS/GenePredictionReviewBenchmark/README.md

 <!-- Getting started -->
 <h2 id="getting-started"> :rocket: Getting Started with the benchmark</h2>

+We recommend creating a dedicated Python environment to avoid dependency conflicts and ensure reproducibility.

 * Step 1: Clone the repository with GitHub CLI or using the command
 <pre><code> git clone https://github.com/UdeS-CoBIUS/GenePredictionReviewBenchmark.git</code></pre>